actor

 The Security Context

 Each actor has a key pair for signing its messages; the actor's id is the public key itself and is embedded in every message it sends.
-The private key for the actor lives inside the actor's SecurityContext.
+The private key for the actor lives inside the actor's SecurityContext

 In general:

-• the key pair is ephemeral; however, the root actor in the process has a persistent key pair, which matches the libp2p key and Peer ID.
+; however, if the actor wants to create multiple subactors and act as an ensemble, it can share it.the key pair is ephemeral; however, the root actor in the process has a persistent key pair, which matches the libp2p key and Peer ID.
 This makes the actor reachable by default given its Peer ID or DID.

-• every actor in the process shares a DID, which is the ID of the root actor.
+every actor in the process shares a DID, which is the ID of the root actor.

-Each Security Context is anchored in a process wide CapabilityContext, which stores anchors of trust and ephemeral tokes consumed during actor interactions.
+, which stores anchors of trust and ephemeral tokes consumed during actor interactions.

-The CapabilityContext itself is anchored on a TrustCotext, which contains the private key for the root actor and the process itself.
+itself is anchored on a TrustCotext, which contains the private key for the root actor and the process itself.

 Actor Handles